 Under the consent decrees, the PROs do not have to agree with the DOJ’s interpretation, and it’s not clear yet whether they will.
 But music publishers are already freaking out over the possibility that the new interpretation would encourage price-shopping by licensees.
 If a deal with a single PRO is sufficient to use works represented by both, a potential licensee could sign with whichever one offers the lowest rate.

 The DOJ’s new position is at odds with that of the U.S. Copyright Office, which in January released a 30-page report warning that the Justice Department’s then-tentative conclusion would would “seemingly vitiate important principles of copyright law.”
 But encouraging just such price competition would be consistent with antitrust law, which is the legal basis of the consent decrees.

 The bottom line for publishers and songwriters would almost certainly be a smaller bottom line.
-Under the current system, the fees charged by BMI and ASCAP ensure that more money flows back to publishers from the use of jointly authored songs that would likely be the case from either PRO separately.
+Under the current system, the fees charged by ASCAP vs BMI ensure that more money flows back to publishers from the use of jointly authored songs that would likely be the case from either PRO separately.

 The consent decrees weren’t the only aspect of the music industry to come under antitrust scrutiny this week.
 Massachusetts senator Elizabeth Warren, widely regarded as a leading contender to be Hillary Clinton’s VP pick, delivered a forceful brief for stepped up enforcement of antitrust law in the face of declining competition in a widely reported speech to the New America Foundation.

 Though Warren’s focus was economy-wide, she singled out Apple’s policies regarding music apps on its iOS platform as a notable example of the problem:

 The second reason the decline in competition should cause concern is that big guys can lock out smaller guys and newer guys.
 Take a look at the technology sector—specifically, the battle between large platforms and small tech companies.